exercism/python/exercises/practice/palindrome-products/.approaches/nested-for-loop-optimized/content.md

 # Nested For Loop Optimized

-The point of this approach is to show with just a few changes, the runtime can be improved by a lot.
+This approach shows that just a few changes can improve the running time of the solution significantly.

 ```python
 def largest(min_factor, max_factor):